Alli Ramachari Illi Brahmachari

 Alli Ramachari Illi Brahmachari (Kannada: ಅಲ್ಲಿ ರಾಮಾಚಾರಿ ಇಲ್ಲಿ ಬ್ರಹ್ಮಚಾರಿ) is a 1992 Indian Kannada film directed by B. Ramamurthy.
 The film stars Jaggesh in a double role along with Swathi Ganguly, Prathibha and Abhijith.
 The music was scored by Hamsalekha.
 Thriller Manju worked as the stunt director.

+Alli Ramachari Illi Brahmachari follows the comedic chaos that ensues when Ramachari, a naïve and good-hearted village simpleton, ends up swapping places with his doppelgänger Raja, a sophisticated, foreign-educated industrialist.
+After a chance road accident brings the two lookalikes together, their identities are accidentally switched, leading to a series of humorous misunderstandings, culture clashes, and unexpected consequences in both their lives.